Olive Dutton Green

 Olive Dutton Green (February 1878 – 5 July 1930) was a noted Australian artist, born in Adelaide, a daughter of politician and real-estate agent George Dutton Green (1850–1911).

 She moved to London around 1910.
 She studied under Frank Spenlove-Spenlove and painted in post-impressionist style.

 Exhibited in Adelaide, London Paris.
 Member of the South Australian Society of Arts; Society of Women Artists; Royal Institute of Oil Painters.

 Dutton Green died in Hampstead, London after a long illness.
-She was survived by her mother and her two sisters.